KimmNT/GM/README.md

 Welcome to GENIO Management app
 WARNING: This app run on Expo

-If you goign to clone this repo to your local, you need to following this instruction:
+If you going to clone this repo to your local, you need to following this instruction:
 -- INSTALL --
 1. RUN: npm install --global expo-cli
 2. RUN: npm install --global eas-cli